-- 8% is the average increase in open rates when email is personalized
+- 8% is the average increase in open rates when an email is personalized

-- 14% is the average increase in click-through rate (CTR) when email is personalized
+- 14% is the average increase in click-through rate (CTR) when an email is personalized

-- 10% is the average increase in conversions when email is personalized
+- 10% is the average increase in conversions when an email is personalized

 Like any digital marketing tactic, you’ll want to use personalization not because you can but because it makes sense.
 For instance, when drafting your next email, think about whether personalizing it will deliver a better experience and make your subscriber feel like you created this email just for them.